vknowable/fissionclip/README.md

 ## Try it

-You can give it a spin at: ...
+Give it a try at: https://cool-colossal-junior-monkey.fission.app/

 ## Quick Start